 |

-Because many students have cell phones and other mobile communication devices with them at school, cyber-bullying is also a problem at schools.
-Middle schools have the highest rates of both bullying and sexual harassment.
+Because many students have cell phones and other mobile communication devices with them at school, cyber bullying is also a problem at schools.
+School violence statistics show that middle schools have the highest rates of both bullying and sexual harassment.
 21% of elementary schools, 43% of middle schools, and 22% of high schools reported ongoing bullying problems in 2005-2006.
-About one-third of students age 12 and up are the victims of bullying at school.
+About one-third of students age 12 and up are the victims of school bullyingl.
 10% of 12-18 year olds were called hate terms at school, and 35% saw hate-related graffiti at school.
 Violence against teachers Violence against teachers is also a serious problem at some schools, especially those in urban areas.
 Elementary school teachers are actually more likely to be attacked by students than middle or high school teachers.

 Sources: National Center for Education Statistics, "Indicators of School Crime and Safety: 2008" [online] Youth Violence Project - National Statistics, "Violence in Schools" [online] Related Article: Youth Violence Statistics >>